LokeshGola/LokeshGola/README.md

 <h1 align="center">Hi 👋, I'm Lokesh Gola</h1>
-<h3 align="center">Diligent and adaptable Java Backend Developer proficient
+<h3 align="center">Diligent and adaptable Java Backend Developer with 2.5 years of experience,
-in Core Java, Spring, Spring Boot, and MySQL.
+proficient in Core Java, Spring, Spring Boot, and PostgreSQL.
 Demonstrated expertise in solo and collaborative project development.
 Eager to harness Generative AI and Prompt Engineering for rapid tech stack acquisition and contributing